cezhang01/hgtm/README.md

 Each dataset contains contents, links, vocabulary, pretrained glove word embeddings, labels, and label names.

 - contents: each row corresponds to a document, containing a sequence of words represented by word IDs in vocabulary.
 Word ID starts from 0.
 For example, a row with `[0, 6, 4]` means a document with a sequence of three words, i.e., the 0th, 6th, and 4th words in the vocabulary.
+There are N rows (N documents) in total.
 - links: each row corresponds to a link represented by a pair of document IDs.
 For example, a row  with `[5, 8]` means a link from document 5 to document 8.
 - voc (|V|x1): vocabulary.
 - pretrained glove word embeddings (|V|x300): 300-dimensional pretrained glove word embeddings, with each row corresponding to a word in the vocabulary.
 For example, the 0th word embedding corresponds to the 0th word in the vocabulary.